nitishponguluri-collab/databricks-medallion-pipeline/README.md

 Raw data arriving from transactional systems, SaaS APIs, and event streams is inherently dirty: schema drift, late-arriving records, duplicates, and null critical fields.
 Without a governed transformation layer this raw data cannot be safely consumed by BI tools, ML models, or downstream applications.

-This pipeline solves that by progressively refining raw files through three Delta Lake layers — each with explicit quality guarantees — while Unity Catalog enforces fine-grained access control across all consumers.
+This pipeline solves that by progressively refining raw files through three Delta Lake layers, each with explicit quality guarantees, while Unity Catalog enforces fine-grained access control across all consumers.

 ---